tweaselORG/appstraction/README.md

 frida-ps -U | grep frida # should have `frida-server`
 ```

+If you want to use WireGuard as the proxy, you need to install the [WireGuard app](https://www.wireguard.com/install/#android-play-store-f-droid) and enable "Allow remote control apps" under "Advanced" in the app's settings.

 ### Android emulator

 Some of the functions in appstraction work without any special preparation in an emulator.
 You can create the emulator using Android Studio or the command line tools, e.g. like this to create an emulator with Google APIs running Android 13 (API level 33)—we recommend using x86_64 as the architecture (you can still [run ARM apps if you use Android 11 or newer](https://android-developers.googleblog.com/2020/03/run-arm-apps-on-android-emulator.html)):